Nikka Valencia

-Sharon Rosenfeld (born in Makati, Philippines), better known by her screen name Nikka Valencia, is a Filipino film, television and theater actress.
+Sharon Rosenfeld (born July 28, 1976 in Makati, Metro Manila, Philippines), better known by her screen name Nikka Valencia, is a Filipino film, television and theater actress.

 Early life

 Valencia was born to a Filipino mother from Mindanao and a father from Haifa, Israel.
 She is of patrilineal Jewish descent.

 Career

-Valencia's first television appearance was in ABS-CBN's Ang TV in 1993.
+Valencia first joined the television pageant "She Girl" in 1992 via the GMA noontime show Lunch Date.
+She subsequently won the contest.
+In 1993, she officially had her showbiz debut via ABS-CBN's Ang TV.
 That same year, she played the sister of Aga Muhlach's character in May Minamahal.

 In 1995, Valencia became one of the original hosts of the noontime musical variety program ASAP.
 She appeared in films such as Pare Ko with Mark Anthony Fernandez, Jomari Yllana and Claudine Barretto, Mangarap Ka with Claudine Barretto, Mark Anthony Fernandez, Kier Legaspi and Gio Alvarez, both in 1995, and in Radio Romance starring Gelli de Belen, Jolina Magdangal and Rico Yan in 1996.

 In 2012, Valencia portrayed Lorena Alvarez in Precious Hearts Romances Presents: Pintada.